 Type III CRISPR-Cas systems illustrate a diverse composition and organization.
-The main signature of the type III CRISPR-Cas system is Cas10 protein including the HD and Palm (RNA-recognizing) domains, which both participate in the recognition of target nucleic acids [140].
-Type III CRISPR-Cas systems are divided into two main types III-A and III-B. Type III-A system harbors a signature Csm2 protein and usually Cas1, Cas2, and Cas6 proteins.
-Cmr protein is a signature of type III-B systems, but many type

-III-B systems lack Cas1, Cas2, and Cas6 proteins [113].
-In addition to the main subtypes, two single variants were differentiated in type III-C and type III-D systems, which do not possess Cas1 and Cas2 proteins.
-The main characteristic of the type III-C system is a Cas10 with an inactive cyclase-like domain while the type III-D system coded Cas10 protein without the HD domain [113, 140].
-It was shown that transcription of the target DNA is required for type III CRISPR interference [141].
-According to the model of the type III CRISPR interference, the type III multi-subunit effector complex recognizes and cleavages the target ssRNA transcript complementary to crRNA at UA sites [142].
-The Cas7 family proteins, Csm3 in type III-A and Cmr4 in type III-B possess RNase activity [143, 144] while the Cas10 HD domain is responsible for ssDNA cleavage [140].
-The Palm domain of the Cas10 protein plays a key role in the activated HEPN domain of the Csm6 protein provides collateral RNA degradation to rapid clearance of invading mobile genetic elements [146].
-With a lack of target RNA transcript for the type III effector, the synthesis of cyclic oligoadenylate by the Cas10 subunit decreases subsequently regulating the Csm6 RNase activity [147].
+The main signature of the Type III CRISPR-Cas system is Cas10 protein including the HD and Palm (RNA-recognizing) domains, which both participate in the recognition of target nucleic acids [140].
+Type III CRISPR-Cas systems are divided into two main subtypes III-A and III-B. Type III-A system harbors a signature Csm2 protein and usually Cas1, Cas2, and Cas6 proteins.
+Cmr protein is a signature of Type III-B systems, but many Type III-B systems lack Cas1, Cas2, and Cas6 proteins [113].
+In addition to the main subtypes, two single variants were differentiated in Type III-C and Type III-D systems, which do not possess Cas1 and Cas2 proteins.
+The main characteristic of the Type III-C system is a Cas10 with an inactive cyclase-like domain while the Type III-D system coded Cas10 protein without the HD domain [113, 140].
+It was shown that transcription of the target DNA is required for Type III CRISPR interference [141].
+According to the model of the Type III CRISPR interference, the Type III multi-subunit effector complex recognizes and cleavages the target ssRNA transcript complementary to crRNA at UA sites [142].
+The Cas7 family proteins, Csm3 in Type III-A and Cmr4 in Type III-B possess RNase activity [143, 144] while the Cas10 HD domain is responsible for ssDNA cleavage [140].
+The Palm domain of the Cas10 protein plays a key role in the activation of Csm6 RNase activity through the synthesis of cyclic oligoadenylate messenger [145].
+The activated HEPN domain of the Csm6 protein provides collateral RNA degradation to rapid clearance of invading mobile genetic elements [146].
+With a lack of target RNA transcript for the Type III effector, the synthesis of cyclic oligoadenylate by the Cas10 subunit decreases subsequently regulating the Csm6 RNase activity [147].

-Recent studies have expanded the diversity of type IV CRISPR-Cas systems by describing new subtypes.
-Along with already known types IV-A and IV-B [113, 148], new subtypes such as types IV-C, IV-D, and IV-E were described [149].
+Recent studies have expanded the diversity of Type IV CRISPR-Cas systems by describing new subtypes.
+Along with already known Types IV-A and IV-B [113, 148], new subtypes such as Types IV-C, IV-D, and IV-E were described [149].
 Type IV systems are primarily found in prokaryotic MGEs such as large antibiotic resistance plasmids.
 Type IV systems encode a signature csf2 gene similar to the cas7 gene [113, 147].
-The main subtype-specific genes for types IV-A, IV-B, and IV-C are dinG, cysH-like, and cas10-like genes [113].
+The main subtype-specific genes for Types IV-A, IV-B, and IV-C are dinG, cysH-like, and cas10-like genes [113].
 Type IV-A is characterized by the three type-specific csf1, csf2, and csf3 genes, an endoribonuclease cas6/csf5 gene, a helicase dinG gene [150], and a CRISPR array [148, 151].
-Type IV-B systems contain the three type-specific genes.
-Some type IV-C systems additionally contain the cas11-like gene and CRISPR array [114, 152].
-Bioinformatics analysis showed that spacers of type IV systems are complementary to protospacers from plasmids [148].
-Clinical Klebsiella pneumoniae strains bear plasmids with antibiotic resistance genes and type IV CRISPR-Cas systems [153].
+Type IV-B systems contain the three type-specific genes, the cas11-like gene, and do not include a CRISPR array [148].
+Type IV-C harbors csf2, csf3, and cas10-like genes.
+Some Type IV-C systems additionally contain the cas11-like gene and CRISPR array [114, 152].
+Bioinformatics analysis showed that spacers of Type IV systems are complementary to protospacers from plasmids [148].
+Clinical Klebsiella pneumoniae strains bear plasmids with antibiotic resistance genes and Type IV CRISPR-Cas systems [153].
 A type IV-A system from P. aeruginosa demonstrated defense against plasmids [154].
-Thus, it is suggested that plasmids bearing type IV CRISPR-Cas system limit a horizontal transfer of other plasmids.
-At the same time, the mechanism of type IV CRISPR interference requires additional studies.
+Thus, it is suggested that plasmids bearing Type IV CRISPR-Cas system limit a horizontal transfer of other plasmids.
+At the same time, the mechanism of Type IV CRISPR interference requires additional studies.